shellkraft/eJPT-Notes/eJPT Notes/Host & Network Attacks/Windows/Microsoft IIS/WebDAV.md

 ### How to use `DAVtest` ?

-DAVTest tests WebDAV enabled servers by uploading test executable files to check what file formats does it support.
+DAVTest tests WebDAV enabled servers by uploading test executable files to check what file formats are supported.

 ```
 davtest -url http://<ip>/webdav